Septias/bachelor-thesis/overview.typ

 - TODO: The rule "T-Or" should distinguish between the positive and negative case similar to if, and only return one type instead of a union.
 - TODO: "T-Rec-Concat" doesn't work really because of the generic subtyping rule.
 Further discussed in @records
 - TODO: T-multi-let can be made simpler because we can always rewrite multi-let to let-chains.
 Recursion has to be accounted for, that is still an open question.
+- TODO: T-If could be implemented as a function aswell.
+Thougts?
 - TODO: T-With $l_i in.not Γ$ is too restrictive because shadowing labels are allowed, they will just not be used.

 #colored_box(title: "Subtyping Rules", color: purple)[